DADA: Dialect Adaptation via Dynamic Aggregation of Linguistic Rules: Introduction

-To this end, we develop a model which handles this reality by accommodating the diversity of English variants at a fine-grained level (linguistic features).
+To this end, we develop a model which handles this reality by accommodating the diversity of English variants at a fine-grained level (linguistic features or linguistic rules).
 Concretely, we propose {\oursFull} (\oursShort): a modular approach to adapt an established model trained on \SAE{} to dialect variants by composing linguistic features. \oursShort{} captures and encapsulates each feature using adapters \cite{adapter-houlsby} trained on individual feature rules.
-Feature adapters dynamically aggregated at test time using adapter fusion \cite{pfeiffer-etal-2021-adapterfusion}, which enables the \SAE{} model to flexibly adapt to dialects.
-The modular design of \oursShort{} enables targeted adaptation to specific dialect variants or simultaneous adaptation to multiple dialects, and its compositional nature makes it easily allows re-use of feature adapters even as the density of feature usage varies across dialects, speakers, and time.
-Beyond performance, the modular architecture improves interpretability, by allowing analysis the components factors responsible for the observed performance improvement.
+Feature adapters dynamically aggregate at test time using adapter fusion \cite{pfeiffer-etal-2021-adapterfusion}, which enables the \SAE{} model to flexibly adapt to dialects.
+The modular design of \oursShort{} enables targeted adaptation to specific dialect variants or simultaneous adaptation to multiple dialects.
+As a result of its compositional nature, \oursShort{} also makes it easy to re-use feature adapters regardless of dialect, speaker, or time variations in feature usage.
+The modular architecture ensures interpretability by enabling analysis of the components responsible for the improvement in performance.